 Within the maintained sector there are different types of schools and these can be defined by who employs the staff, controls admission and owns the land and buildings.
 Combinations of local authorities (LAs), school governing bodies and charitable trusts or religious organisations might be involved.

 - Foundation and trust schools: controlled principally by a trust and governing body.

 - Voluntary aided and controlled schools: mainly religious or 'faith' schools run by a charitable foundation, often a religious organisation.

 - Academies: may have businesses, faith groups or voluntary groups as sponsors.
 They are publicly funded by central government and have some freedom from the national curriculum.

-- Free schools: newly-established by groups such as parents, teachers, charities or businesses.
-They are not-for-profit, government-funded schools which have some freedom from the national curriculum.
+- Free schools: established by groups such as parents, teachers, charities or businesses.
+They are not-for-profit, government funded schools, which have some freedom from the national curriculum.